About A Puzzle in 4D

 Today, the preservation of parts of the datasets and information on TD is being challenged.
 The negatives of black and white photos from earlier fieldwork campaigns are deteriorating and showing damages due to their age.
 Data loss may occur due to fragmented legacy research data (e.g. digital site maps) and incompatibility of formats as well as loss of knowledge about the spatial and temporal relationships of archaeological entities.

-The maps and 3D models resulting from the spatio-temporal analysis will form the basis for a comprehensive virtual reconstruction of the site, making the archaeological evidence of one area accessible online for research as well as the interested public.
+The maps and 3D models resulting from the spatio-temporal analysis formed the basis for a comprehensive virtual reconstruction of the site, making the archaeological evidence of one area accessible online for research as well as the interested public.

 E. Aspöck – K. Kopetzky – B. Horejs – M. Bietak – M. Kucera – W. Neubauer, A Puzzle in 4D.
 Digital Preservation and Reconstruction of an Egyptian Palace.
 Proceedings of the Digital Heritage International Congress held in Granada, 28 September–2 October 2015, doi: 10.1109/DigitalHeritage.2015.7419596.